ARTICLES

 Decorum Today

-And that is what Decorum is today; a strong brand about only the best quality products the grower members have to offer.
-More and more growers are joining Decorum again, and the assortment is expanding rapidly.
-Many growers are recognizing that having one strong brand helps to make sure that the products are not so easily exchangeable to others from other growers.
-And with the digitalization today, more and more webshops are choosing the brand Decorum, because it's a safe choice for good quality, always.
-(Read: there are no/fewer reclamations).
+And that is what Decorum is today: a strong brand with only the best quality products the growers can provide.
+Decorum partners are increasing exponentially, and the assortment is expanding rapidly.
+Many recognized that having one strong brand helps to make sure that their best products are not so easily replaced.
+And with the digitalization today, more and more webshops are choosing the brand Decorum, for what it stands for: the best quality, always!

 YOU MAY ALSO LIKE